 -- The Publisher

-to you about the great unknown of World War Two: the Waffen SS.
+I am asked to talk to you about the great unknown of World War Two: the Waffen SS.

 which united a million fighting volunteers during the war, should still be largely ignored.

 Why?
-Why is it that the official record still distorts or virtually ignores this extraordinary army of volunteers?
+Why is it that the official record still distorts or virtually ignores

+army of volunteers?
 An army that was at the vortex of the

 the entire world.
 The answer may well be found

 of volunteers from some thirty different countries.

 What cause brought them together, and why did they volunteer their lives?